james-swedeen/advanced_path_planning/README.md

 ## Dependencies

-This repository is intended to be used in a [ROS 2](https://docs.ros.org/en/jazzy/index.html) Colcon workspace.
+This repository is intended for use in a [ROS 2](https://docs.ros.org/en/jazzy/index.html) Colcon workspace.
-Other then Ament, which can be installed with the rest of the ROS 2 distribution you're using [here](https://docs.ros.org/en/jazzy/Installation.html), the following command will install all system dependencies on an Ubuntu system.
+Other than Ament, which can be installed with the rest of the ROS 2 distribution you're using [here](https://docs.ros.org/en/jazzy/Installation.html), the following command will install all system dependencies on an Ubuntu system.

 ```bash
 sudo apt install libeigen3-dev libomp-dev libjemalloc2 libjemalloc-dev libopencv-dev libblas-dev liblapack-dev libtbb-dev libflann-dev ros-jazzy-ompl libboost-all-dev